 Highlight any change in business hours, or shout about the fact you are open during the holidays

 Thank your customers for their support so far and show them what has been accomplished this year, as well as what your plans are for the year to come

 One last thing: get creative with your email subject lines.
-Your customers will receive many promotional emails during this period and you can stand out by having an eye catching subject line.
-Check out this article for tips on how to write them.
+Your customers will receive many promotional emails during this period and you can stand out by having an eye-catching subject line.

 5. Hold a contest

 A contest or giveaway works both online and offline and is a great way to get your customers involved and interacting with your brand.
 The purpose is to have fun, engage with the audience, and collect data, so don’t make the contest very complicated.
 You’ll want to have very simple entry rules, such as including a hashtag on a social media post, answering a question on your website, or entering a lottery draw on your shop with every purchase.

 The prize can be anything you want: from a discount on your next purchase, to a related giveaway or a dinner out at a local restaurant.

 Get started on your Christmas campaign